Now retired Judge Jaroslavsky popped this question on a room full of new bankruptcy lawyers: what’s the first rule for filling out a legal form?

 Examine the work product of newbie bankruptcy lawyers and it’s clear they know neither the rule, nor the reason behind the rule.

-The Statement of Financial Affairs is nothing but questions: how much did the debtor make last year? paid any old bills? transferred anything recently? expect any changes in income or expenses?
+The Statement of Financial Affairs is nothing but questions: how much did the debtor make last year? paid any old bills? transferred anything recently? holding anything that’s not yours?

 Each of those questions tells the bankruptcy trustee something: is the debtor’s financial picture in the schedules consistent with the recent past? are there avoidable transfers? anyone I can sue in this mess?